cameronwp/react-typescript-sass-docker-starter/README.md

 ## What's Included

-* Gulp / Webpack combo for compiling a SPA.
+* Gulp / Webpack 2 combo for compiling a SPA.
 * A "Hello, world!" demoing the React / Sass combo.
 * A little dev server that watches source files and reloads on changes.
 * Easy script for building a docker container serving the app (built from `nginx:alpine`).
+* eslint rules because I'm anal retentive.

 ## What's Not Included